 What Defines “Assets”

 Countable assets (also called resources) include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
 However, for Medicaid eligibility purposes, there are many assets that are not counted.
 In other words, they are exempt from the eligibility limit.
 Exemptions include personal belongings, such as clothing, household furnishings, a vehicle, a burial plot for the applicant and spouse, and life insurance, given the face value is not greater than $1,500.
 One’s primary home is also exempt if the Medicaid applicant is married and his or her spouse lives in the home.
-The home may also be exempt for single Medicaid applicants, given the applicant lives in it or expresses an “intent” to return to it, and his / her home equity interest in the home is not more than $893,000 (in 2020).
+If unmarried, the home is exempt if the applicant lives in it or expresses an “intent” to do so, and his / her home equity interest is not more than $906,000 (in 2021).
 (Equity interest is the amount of the home’s value owned by the applicant).

 Qualifying When Over the Limits